BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 You might have already noticed that you can create multiple files in your workspace.
 This often helps to break down your project and make it easier to navigate.
 Let us create a new file by right clicking on the folder "Server" and clicking "New File".
-We will name this file "MySecondSEScript.lua".
+We will name this file `MySecondSEScript.lua`.

 **Step 1:** Right click on "Server"